Radware/DP_Health_AWS/README.md

 For achieving the above - this Lambda is in the same VPC as the DefensePro and the protected objects.

 ### Detector Lambda Permissions ###
-In order to oporate the Lambda needs permissions for the following operations
+The Lambda needs permissions for the following operations
 * Create, Describe and Delete Network Interfaces - for being able to reside in a VPC
 * Describe Tags - for getting a list of DP instances
 * Describe Instance - for getting instance Interfaces
 * Put Metric Data - for posting results into CloudWatch Metrics

+the following should be included into IAM policy Statements
 ```
         {
             "Sid": "VisualEditor0",